Speculorg/Terminal/source/services/redis/README.md

 # Redis Service

-This directory contains source code for Speculorg.Terminal.Redis.Service.
+This directory contains the Redis service configuration and initialization files for caching and Celery message brokering.